alejamt00/Simple-Spotify-Song-Tracker/README.md

 # Spotify Song Tracker for OBS

-This web application displays the currently playing track on Spotify, along with album art, track information, and progress.
+This simple web application displays the currently playing track on Spotify, along with album art, track information, and progress.

 ## Getting Started